mckent05/ticketingfront/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Customer Sipport Ticket Portal <a name="about-project"></a>
+# 📖 Customer Support Request Portal <a name="about-project"></a>
-- This simple portal is a simpleweb application that allows customers to place support requests and support agents to process the requests.
+- This simple portal is a simple web application that allows customers to place support requests and support agents to process the requests.

 ## 🛠 Built With <a name="built-with"></a>